MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

             return result
     EOF
     ```

-    This python code is implementing a Locust User class that connects to the Valkey cluster and performs a set and get operation.
+    This python code implements a Locust User class that connects to the Valkey cluster and performs a *set and get* operation.
 You can expand this class to implement more complex operations.

-3. Build the Docker image and upload it to the Azure Container Registry (ACR):
+3. Build the Docker image and upload it to ACR using the [`az acr build`](/cli/azure/acr#az-acr-build) command.

-    ```bash
+    ```azurecli-interactive
     az acr build --image valkey-client --registry ${MY_ACR_REGISTRY} .
     ```